okta/okta-oidc-js/packages/okta-react-native/README.md

 Defining a redirect scheme to capture the authorization redirect.
 In `android/app/build.gradle`, under `android` -> `defaultConfig`, add:
 ```
 manifestPlaceholders = [
-  appAuthRedirectScheme: '{YOUR_REDIRECT_SCHEME}'
+  appAuthRedirectScheme: 'com.sampleapplication'
 ]
 ```

 ## Usage

-You will need the values from the OIDC client that you created in the previous step to instantiate the client.
+You will need the values from the OIDC client that you created in the previous step to set up.
 You will also need to know your Okta Org URL, which you can see on the home page of the Okta Developer console.

 Before calling any other method, it is important that you call `createConfig` to set up the configuration properly on the native modules.